Who's calling Avon? Shares spike on mystery takeover bid

 A spokeswoman for the New York Stock Exchange, where Avon is listed, had no comment.

-RBC Capital Markets analysts expressed surprise that an acquirer would pay more than $8 billion for Avon given its $2.9 billion (2 billion pounds) value when the market opened on Thursday.
+RBC Capital Markets analysts expressed surprise that an acquirer would pay more than $8 billion for Avon given its $2.9 billion value when the market opened on Thursday.

 (Reporting by Siddharth Cavale and Yashaswini Swamynathan in Bengaluru, Tom Bergin and Martinne Geller in London and Sinead Carew, Rodrigo Campos, Chuck Mikolajczak, Michael Erman and Suzanne Barlyn in New York; Sarah Lynch in Washington D.C.; Editing by Ted Kerr and Richard Chang)